 - uncover picturesque town of Soufriere with gingerbread houses – Saint Lucia`s former colonial capital

-- relax on the Anse Chastanet beach and enjoy postcard perfect views of the Pitons
+- relax on the Anse Chastanet beach and enjoy perfect postcard views of the Pitons

 - discover Sault Falls, (also known as Errard waterfall) one of the scenic waterfalls on the eastern coast of Saint Lucia

-SAINT LUCIA ADVENTURE ACTIVITIES
+THE BEST SAINT LUCIA ADVENTURE ACTIVITIES

 - don`t miss the drive-in volcano with the hottest and the most active geothermal area in the Eastern Caribbean: Sulphur Spring Park, located just south of Soufriere town